DLFDK/lythfrederiksen-com/src/posts/2022-10-04/index.md

 category: Code
 style: posts/2022-10-04/2022-10-04.scss
 scripts: ["/js/lazyfit.js"]
 snippet: "I ran 5241 popular Danish webshops through PageSpeed Insights to finally put my low opinion of them to the test.
 Are they objectively as bad as I’ve suspected?
-The title above may have spoiled the result.
+The title above may spoil the result.
 Read on anyway!"
 img: /images/https://ik.imagekit.io/dlfdk/lythfrederiksen/blog/Posts/performance-wanted/DALL_E_2022-10-03_08.23.29_-_A_tiny_race_car_with_an_extremely_overweight_elephant_on_its_roof__sharpened_peUXawLdP.png
 ---